 Either One Motion Grip, Lexus' steer by wire system or Oh My God.
 A common reaction from anyone who tries Tesla’s Ludicrous Mode for the first time.
 See Ludicrous Mode.

 Nissan’s name for self-driving technology, which will steer, accelerate and brake automatically by using sensors.

 Plug-in Hybrid Electric Vehicle.
-A petrol or diesel car, like the BMW X5 Hybrid, that also has a battery that can be plugged in to give electric range.
+A petrol or diesel car, like the BMW X3 plug-in hybrid, that also has a battery which can be plugged in to give electric powered driving.
 When the battery is flat it uses the petrol or diesel engine and will no longer be emission free.

 Personal Contract Hire.
 A way of financing a car which is sort of like renting it for years rather than days.

 Personal Contract Purchase.
 Another way of financing a car.
 Rather than pay off the entire value of the car over a few years, you only pay the depreciation and the interest.
 At the end, you can either hand the car back or pay the remaining value and buy it.

 Plug-in Car Grant.
 A £2,500 government grant towards the cost of an electric car, you can now only claim it if you’re buying a 100% electric car, also known as a BEV or Category 1 car.
 It's not available if the list price of the vehicle (including options) is over £35,000.
 It helps make EVs more affordable and is automatically applied by the dealer when you buy the car.